 What is Our Policy on Climate Change?

-The third part of our policy is about actively engaging with the wider investment community and policy makers on climate change.
-As part of this, we have become a member of the Institutional Investors Group on Climate Change (IIGCC) and have signed up to The Carbon Asset Risk (CAR) Initiative.
+3. Actively engage with the wider investment community and policy makers on climate change.
+As part of this TPT is an active member of the Institutional Investors Group on Climate Change (IIGCC).

 Our Climate Change Journey So Far

 Scroll along to see our climate change milestones

 Investment Committee presented with Mercer's Report Climate Change Scenarios

 Appointed Responsible Investment Officer to lead strategy and develop appropriate policies

 Investment Committee given detailed training on climate change